RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 # Welcome to Rubi, the Rule-based Integrator

-Rubi is an extensive system of symbolic integration rules that can be systematically applied to determine the antiderivative of a wide variety of mathematical expressions.
-Organized as a decision tree based on the form of the integrand, the 6600+ rules Rubi uses can be viewed in human-readable form or downloaded in machine-readable form.
+By systematically applying its extensive, coherent collection of symbolic integration rules, Rubi is able to find the optimal antiderivative of large classes of mathematical expressions.
+Also Rubi can show the rules and intermediate steps required to integrate an expression, making the system a great tool for both learning and doing mathematics.

+The over 6700 rules Rubi uses are organized as a decision tree based on the form of the integrand.
+Click on [Rules](https://rulebasedintegration.org/integrationRules.html) to view the mathematical formula and application conditions for each rule expressed in standard 2-D mathematical notation.

+If the Mathematica computer algebra system is available on your computer, click on [Install Rubi](https://rulebasedintegration.org/downloadRubi.html) for instructions how to download and install the system.
+Then click on [Using Rubi](https://rulebasedintegration.org/usingRubi.html) to learn how to integrate expressions and optionally show the steps required to do so.

+An extensive test-suite of over 72,000 integration problems is used to test each new release of Rubi.
+Since it can also be used to test other symbolic integrators, the test-suite has been translated into the syntax of several popular computer algebra systems.
+Click on [Test Problem](https://rulebasedintegration.org/testProblems.html) to download the available translations of the test-suite.
+Click on [Test Results](https://rulebasedintegration.org/testResults.html) to view the very illuminating results of running the test-suite on Rubi and on Mathematica's built-in integrator.

+Click on [Vision](https://rulebasedintegration.org/vision.html) to read a short, plain-language essay describing the numerous advantages of organizing mathematical knowledge as a rule-based decision tree like Rubi does.
+Finally, click on [About](https://rulebasedintegration.org/about.html) to read about Rubi's development and developers.

 ## Comparison with other symbolic integrators

-Rubi dramatically out-performs other symbolic integrators, including Maple and Mathematica, on a grueling integration test suite consisting of over 70 thousand integrands and their optimal antiderivatives.
-The result of integration produced by the various systems is divided into several classes as follows:
+Rubi dramatically out-performs other symbolic integrators, including Maple and Mathematica, on a grueling test-suite of integration problems.
+Each problem consists of an integrand and its optimal antiderivative.
+For each problem the result produced by a system is given a grade as follows:

-- **A** - Integral was solved and antiderivative is optimal in quality and leaf size.
-- **B** - Integral was solved and antiderivative is optimal in quality but the leaf size is larger than twice the optimal antiderivatives leaf size.
+- **A** - if the result is no more than twice the size of the optimal antiderivative *and* involves functions no higher-level than those in the optimal antiderivative.
-- **C** - Integral was solved but the antiderivative is non-optimal in quality.
-This can be due to one or more of the following reasons
+- **B** - if the result is more than twice the size of the optimal antiderivative.
-    1. Antiderivative contains a hypergeometric function and the optimal antiderivative does not.
-    2. Antiderivative contains a special function and the optimal antiderivative does not.
-    3. Antiderivative contains the imaginary unit and the optimal antiderivative does not.
-- **F** - Integral was not solved.
-Either the integral was returned unevaluated within the time limit, or it timed out, or the CAS hanged or crashed or an exception was raised.

-An extensive report about testing the integration capabilities of several systems and information about the used software versions can be found on [the homepage of Nasser M. Abbasi](https://www.12000.org/my_notes/CAS_integration_tests/reports/rubi_4_15_2/).
-The following chart summarizes the results of the test suite problems when run by different systems.
+- **C** - if the result involves higher-level functions than those in the optimal antiderivative.
+For example, it involves special functions; whereas, the optimal antiderivative only involves elementary ones.
+- **F** - if the result involves an integral, no result is produced within 2 minutes, or the system hangs or crashes.

+Nasser M. Abbasi has independently done extensive testing of the integration capabilities of several computer algebra systems.
+Detailed test results are available at his [Computer algebra independent integration tests](https://www.12000.org/my_notes/CAS_integration_tests/reports/rubi_4_15_2/) website.
+The following chart based on his test results summarizes the grades given Rubi, Mathematica and Maple on the integration test-suite:

 {:refdef: style="text-align: center;"}
 ![percentages](percentages.png)
 {:refdef}

-## For more information on Rubi
+## More information on Rubi

 * To discuss Rubi related isssues, you are welcome to join Rubi's chatroom on Gitter at [https://gitter.im/Rule-Based-Integration/Lobby](https://gitter.im/Rule-Based-Integration/Lobby) using your GitHub login.